 In addition to each year’s breakfast, events recognizing Martin Luther King Day include bestowing awards on area adults and youth who embody the spirit of Dr. King in their life and work, and a Peace March and Rally on the Monday holiday, to which participants are asked to bring nonperishable food items for distribution to Manna Food Bank.

-The 2016 MLK celebration weekend will be dedicated to the late Clara Jeter, whose decades of service benefiting Asheville-Buncombe Community Christian Ministry, the Prayer Breakfast, and numerous other organizations, exemplified Dr. King’s exhortation to serve the community.
+The 2016 Celebration Weekend was dedicated to honoring the late Clara Jeter, whose decades of service benefiting Asheville-Buncombe Community Christian Ministry, the Prayer Breakfast, and numerous other organizations, exemplified Dr. King’s exhortation to serve the community.
+Our founder, Ms. Oralene Anderson Graves Simmons, will deliver the keynote address at our 37th annual Prayer Breakfast on Jan.
+13, 2018, marking her first time addressing the audience as our honored guest, rather than as host of the celebration.